Silvio Erkens: Politics

 Erkens joined the VVD while a student.
 He was campaign manager of the Limburg VVD during the 2019 provincial elections, and he was among the writers of the party's election program for Limburg.
 Erkens also appeared 19th on the VVD's party list but was not elected to the States of Limburg due to his party receiving five seats.

 Erkens was the VVD's 18th candidate in the 2021 general election and helped write the election program.
 He was elected with 4,043 preference votes and was sworn in to the House of Representatives on 31 March.
-His specializations are climate, energy policy, and the Dutch Emissions Authority.
+His specializations were climate, energy policy, and the Dutch Emissions Authority.
 In the House, Erkens said that Tata Steel's blast furnace in IJmuiden should become more sustainable.
 He argued for financially assisting the company and for partially nationalizing it if absolutely necessary.
 He has also been an advocate of nuclear power to mitigate climate change.
 In 2021, a motion by Erkens and Renske Leijten (SP) was adopted to investigate distance norms for new wind turbines to prevent nuisance to residents, and he supported a halt on their construction in the meantime.

 While global energy prices were steeply increasing, Erkens and Henri Bontenbal (CDA) proposed five measures to relieve consumers to Minister for Climate and Energy Policy Rob Jetten in October 2022.
 Their recommendations included mandating energy suppliers to offer fixed contracts, forbidding them to give discounts to new customers, and subjecting them to a yearly stress test as well as strengthening consumer protections in case of bankruptcy.
 The VVD and CDA had liberalized the energy market as part of the second Balkenende cabinet.
 At the same time, the Netherlands tried to lower its reliance on Russian gas due to its invasion of Ukraine in 2022.
 To increase energy independence, Erkens presented a bill in February 2023 to extract more gas domestically from the North Sea even if it would be more expensive than importing.